-The forecasted generation for Palomar in 2011 is

-, higher than the forecast for 2010 ().
-The significant increases 2 in these forecasts reflect improved price modeling that used actual CAISO day-ahead 3 market prices under the new market design.
-More importantly, the 2011 forecasts better match the observed generation quantities achieved by these units following MRTU 4 5 implementation.
-6 7 SDG&E-CONTRACTED GENERATION 8 SDG&E will have a number of generation units under contract in its resource 9 portfolio in 2011.
-SDG&E's Power Purchase Agreement ("PPA") for Otay Mesa Energy Center ("OMEC"), a combined-cycle plant, is expected to provide a significant quantity of generation to the CAISO market.
-The primary benefit of the other contracts will be to offset SDG&E's load requirements from a capacity standpoint.
-The larger of these contracts are described below:

-The OMEC tolling agreement between SDG&E and Calpine began in October 2009.
-OMEC is an air-cooled 2x1 combined cycled plant that provides up to efficient, gas fired generation capacity.
-The forecasted generation from OMEC for 2011 , an increase of 59 GWh from the forecast for 2010 (

-The Orange Grove contract provides of peaking capacity and is forecasted to generate during 2011.

-The Wellhead contract provides of peaking capacity and is forecasted to generate about during 2011.
-The difference in forecast between the Wellhead and Orange Grove contracts is due primarily to a higher fuel transportation cost for Wellhead.

-SDG&E's 2011 portfolio assumes a This extension would the loss of this capacity from the existing Encina PPA which will expire at the end of 2010.
-This contract is forecasted to provide of generation in 2011.
+The forecasted generation for Palomar in 2011 is 1 , an increase of ).
+The forecasted generation for MEF 1 & 2 2 from the forecast for 2010 ( 3 in 2011 is , an increase of from the forecast for 2010 ( ).
+The significant increases in these forecasts reflect improved price modeling that used actual 4 5 CAISO day-ahead market prices under the new market design.
+More importantly, the 2011 forecasts better match the observed generation quantities achieved by these units 6 7 following MRTU implementation.
+8 9 SDG&E-CONTRACTED GENERATION 10 SDG&E will have a number of generation units under contract in its resource 11 portfolio in 2011.
+SDG&E's Power Purchase Agreement ("PPA") for Otay Mesa Energy Center ("OMEC"), a combined-cycle plant, is expected to provide a significant quantity 12 13 of generation to the CAISO market.
+The primary benefit of the other contracts will be to 14 offset SDG&E's load requirements from a capacity standpoint.
+The larger of these 15 contracts are described below: 16 The OMEC tolling agreement between SDG&E and Calpine began in October 2009.
+OMEC is an air-cooled 2x1 combined cycled plant that provides up to 17 of 18 efficient, gas fired generation capacity.
+The forecasted generation from OMEC for 2011 is 19 , an increase of from the forecast for 2010 ).
+20 The Orange Grove contract provides of peaking capacity and is 21 forecasted to generate during 2011.
+22 The Wellhead contract provides of peaking capacity and is forecasted to 23 generate about during 2011.
+The difference in forecast between the Wellhead 24 and Orange Grove contracts is due primarily to a higher fuel transportation cost for 25 Wellhead.
+SDG&E's 2011 portfolio assumes a 26 27 This extension would the loss of 28 this capacity from the existing which will expire at the end of 2010.
+This 29 of generation in 2011. contract is forecasted to provide 30 31 251082